Matthew Malone, Secretary of Education

 Child & Youth Readiness District Liaisons

-Yasmin Otero, Holyoke District Liason from the Department of Transitional Assistance
+Yasmin Otero, Holyoke District Liaison from the Department of Transitional Assistance

 As Regional Director for the Department of Transitional Assistance (DTA), Yasmin Otero oversees the operations of local DTA offices from Framingham to the Berkshires.
 Her education in organizational behavior and business management along with years of experience leading successful business process and change initiatives has provided her with rich opportunities to work with many wonderful people committed to positive change within state agencies and in the community – in particular how families and children experience poverty, homelessness and the challenges of education and employment.
 She is a native of Germany, grew up in Arizona and moved to Springfield, Massachusetts twenty-seven years ago where she and her husband raised their four children.

-Charles Royster, Springfield District Liason from the Department of Mental Health
+Charles Royster, Springfield District Liaison from the Department of Mental Health

 Charles Royster is a Child & Adolescent Case Manager for the Department of Mental Health in the Central-West Area.
 Charlie’s professional experiences include serving as an Assistant Director of a Residential Program, a Case Manager/Activities Coordinator at a drop-in center for children and adolescents, and an Assistant House Manager and Counselor at a residential program for ex-offenders with substance abuse issues.
 Charlie has extensive experience providing counseling to individuals and groups, and working with the juvenile court system and probation department.
 Charlie has Bachelor’s and Master’s degrees from Springfield College.

-Cardethia Moore-Jenkins, Worcester District Liason from the Department of Children and Families
+Cardethia Moore-Jenkins, Worcester District Liaison from the Department of Children and Families

 Cardethia Moore-Jenkins is a supervisor for the Department of Children and Families Worcester West Area Office.
 Cardethia was an ongoing social worker for 12 years working with children and families in the Worcester area.
 Prior to working at DCF, Cardethia was the Director of Social Services at Worcester Comprehensive Child Care Services for 6 years.
 She is an active citizen in the city of Worcester currently serving on the advisory board of the Center for Women and Enterprise Worcester office.
 In 2009, Cardethia was inducted into the Worcester Boys and Girls Club Alumni Hall of Fame for career and academic achievements as a former member of the Boys and Girls Club.
 She is an adjunct professor at Quinsigamond Community College in the Early Childhood Education Department.
 Cardethia attended Worcester Public Schools and her son was also educated in Worcester Public Schools.
 Cardethia has a B.A. from the University of Massachusetts, Amherst and an MSW from Salem State University.